Counts and dukes of Anjou: 1883–present – House of Bourbon

-After the death of Henry, Count of Chambord, only the descendants of Philip V of Spain remained of the male line of Louis XIV.
+After the death of Henri, Count of Chambord, only the descendants of Philip V of Spain remained of the male line of Louis XIV.
 The most senior of these, the Carlist claimant to the Spanish throne, became the eldest of the Capetians.
 Some of them used the courtesy title of Duke of Anjou, as shown below:

 At the death of Alfonso Carlos in 1936, the Capetian seniority passed to the exiled King of Spain, Alfonso XIII.
 In 1941, Infante Jaime, Duke of Segovia, succeeded his father Alfonso XIII (Alphonse I of France according to the Legitimists) as the heir male of Louis XIV and therefore as the Legitimist claimant to the French throne.
 He then adopted the title of Duke of Anjou.

 2004–present – House of Bourbon-Orléans

-On December 8, 2004, Henry, Count of Paris, Duke of France, Orléanist Pretender to the French throne, granted the title Duke of Anjou to his nephew Charles-Philippe.
-Because he doesn't recognize his cousin's courtesy title, in his view the title was available since 1824.
+On 8 December 2004, Henry, Count of Paris, Duke of France, Orléanist Pretender to the French throne, granted the title Duke of Anjou to his nephew, Charles-Philippe d'Orléans.
+Since he did not recognize his cousin's courtesy title, in his view, the title was available since 1795.